Posted on April 7, 2023

 1938, 1939 & 1941 LA phone directory, Joseph LaRocca is listed as a musician and living at 3834 Evans.

 Late 1930s Los Angeles directory.
 Joseph’s sister-in-law Rose, widow to his brother Frank, is a factory worker this year.
-One year she was a cook and another year a seamstress.
+One year she was listed as a cook and another year a seamstress.
+Biagio LaRocca may be a family member, he was also listed in the Oakland directories in the late 1920s, along with Ned LaRocca.

 .Jane Harker was the daughter of Josephine and George Truman Harker.
 I write more about them in Family History Part #1.